-- Wrap the knee using an elastic compression bandage.
+- Wrap your knee using an elastic compression bandage to reduce swelling.

-- Place pillows underneath the knee to elevate it to the same level or higher than the level of your heart.
+- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart when sleeping.

-You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to alleviate swelling.
-If symptoms persist after 72 hours despite this treatment or the pain worsens, talk to your doctor.
+You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to relieve swelling if recommended by a doctor.
+If symptoms persist after three days despite this treatment or if your pain worsens, consider talking with a doctor.

 Other inner knee pain treatments

-- Steroid injection.
-An injection is used to treat pes anserine bursitis.
+- Steroid injection: This injection is used to treat pes anserine bursitis and osteoarthritis.

-- Physical therapy.
-Therapy often involves stretching, exercises, and ultrasound therapy.
+- Physical therapy: Therapy may involve stretching, exercises, and ultrasound therapy.

-While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles as one of the most effective ways to treat and prevent knee injury.
-Specifically, the quadriceps (front thigh muscles) and hamstrings (back thigh muscles) should be strengthened.
+While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles, specifically the quadriceps and hamstrings, as one of the most effective ways to treat and prevent knee injury.

 - straight leg lifts